gr-blog/gregros.dev/posts/typescript/02/conditional-overloads-work-when-conditional-types-fail.post.md

 Even though it *looks* like some of these conditionals should simplify, TypeScript doesn’t even try.
 Instead, it lets them build on themselves until we get this thing.

-TypeScript *will* resolve all these conditionals if we call the method as `example<number>`.
+TypeScript *does* resolve all these conditionals if we call the method as `example<number>`.
 But if we keep the code generic, we’re going to end up with these unreadable types just lying around all over the place.

 The only way to deal with these things is to use lots of type assertions and `any`, which probably won’t pass code review.

 Is there a better approach?
 Turns out, yes!
-But it involves a clever trick that combines three TypeScript features in a way you might not expect...
+But it involves a clever trick that combines three TypeScript features in a way you might not expect.
 # The conditional overload
 The three features are: